-Marine mammals in the nearshore waters of the Gustavus forelands and Glacier Bay primarily include harbor seals (Phoca vitulina), sea otters (Enhydris lutra), sea lions (Eumetopias jubatus), humpback whales (Megaptera novaeangliae), and harbor porpoise (Phocoena phocoena).
-There are no known marine mammal haul-out sites on the coast adjacent to the Dude Creek
+Marine mammals in the nearshore waters of the Gustavus forelands and Glacier Bay primarily include harbor seals (Phoca vitulina), sea otters (Enhydris lutra), and sea lions (Eumetopias jubatus).
+There are no known marine mammal haul-out sites on the coast adjacent to the Dude Creek CHA.

-CHA.
 However, in 2007 and 2008, researchers deployed satellite transmitters on 37 harbor seals in Johns Hopkins Inlet in Glacier Bay National Park and some of those animals did use the nearshore areas in the vicinity of the Dude Creek Critical Habitat Area (Jamie N. Womble pers. comm.).